Box Tops for Education

 Held each year during the fall this is a special time for grandparents or grandfriends to spend time at the Academy.
 Refreshments, a wonderful assembly in the gym, a presentation of the Middle School Class Murals, and class visits round out the morning.

-The Community Oyster Roast is an amazing event for over 400 people who enjoy roasted oysters from Kellum Seafood, Rogers Seafood and Jim Dan Dee Seafood, sweet potato french fries and clam chowder provided by Riverland Insurers, Iris Treakle with hot dogs and hamburgers with all the fixin’s.
-Back by popular demand will be fried oysters!
-Desserts, beer, wine and soft drinks are also included.
-Music will be provided by The Phun Doctors Band.
+The Community Oyster Roast is an amazing event for over 400 people who enjoy roasted and fried oysters from Kellum Seafood and Purcell’s Seafood, clam chowder provided by Riverland Insurers, Iris Treakle, hush puppies as well as hot dogs and hamburgers with all the fixin’s.
+Desserts, beer, wine, and soft drinks are also included.
+Music for dancing will be provided.
 Proceeds from the Oyster Roast benefit Chesapeake Academy’s Financial Assistance program offering students enrollment who would not otherwise be able to attend, enhances the academic programs including the integration of current technology into the curriculum and offers students superior educational opportunities both on and off campus.
 Attendees must be 21 and older.

 Other Ways to Get Involved